tejsmiles/CucumberJava/README.md

 * Scenarios Data can be easily parameterized to include various routes.
 * Currently the tests verify the sorting for first result page of all 3 modes.
 This can be extended to include all the pages listed.
 * Test suites can be easily configured using tags
+* Currently, firefox webdriver is configured for simplicity of configurations.
+More webdrivers can be configured including headless browsers.